 On average, commissions constitute a fair portion (nearly one in three) of final income for Gemologists.
 That final number averages out to $44K across the industry.
 Experience level is the biggest factor affecting pay for this group, followed by geography.
 For the most part, people in this position report moderate levels of job satisfaction.
 Female Gemologists make up most of the survey respondents at 73 percent.
 Health benefits are not claimed by all — nearly one in three lack any form of coverage — but a majority have medical insurance, and just under a half have dental, too.
-The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Gemologist

 A gemologist, also known as a jeweler or gem expert, works with and identifies precious stones and gems.
 The main tasks of a gemologist are carefully studying certain gems and stones, using microscopes and other magnifying equipment, and determining the gems’ make, value, and authenticity.
 Although they might work independently on occasion, gemologists usually work at a jewelry store in the back room, where gem and stone identification and examination is done.Read More...

 Gem cutting can also be involved in this position, which involves the cutting of precious gems to fit certain casts and molds.
 It also involves setting the gem or stone into pieces of jewelry to meet consumer satisfaction.
 Gemologists have many different tasks they need to attend to.
 They must use certain chemicals and liquids to determine the composition of the gems or stones they are working with.
 They must determine how pure or fine a gem or stone is, and they must estimate how much it is worth.
 They must also inform customers about the quality of gems and advise them about which pieces they should be interested in.